Public Safety Worker

 Normally if you retire prior to age 59 and 1/2 the IRS imposes an early withdrawal penalty of 10% on retirement account withdrawals.
-Current law provides an exception to that 10% penalty for individuals who terminate service after age 55, if they meet the above job classes.
+Current law provides an exception to that 10% penalty for individuals who terminate service after age 50 or after 25 years of service at any age, if they meet the above job classes.

-The answer is within the “Trade Priorities and Accountability Act of 2015”.
+The answer is within the “Trade Priorities and Accountability Act of 2015 and the Secure Act 2.0.
 There is a retirement plan distribution provision in that legislation that creates a provision that directly affects the distribution penalty for Public Safety Workers.
 It actually allows much greater flexibility with retirement planning and income distribution planning.

 The exception ONLY applies to company sponsored retirement plan distributions.
-If you roll your plan over to an IRA then the early distribution penalty would then be negated and would therefore still be applicable since the withdrawal would no longer be distributed from the employer’s plan.
+If you roll your plan over to an IRA then the early distribution penalty would be negated and would be applicable since the withdrawal would no longer be distributed from the employer’s plan.

 So, just what is in this act from 2015 and how does it help “Public Safety Workers” with their retirement income planning?